Portchain/pg-js/README.md

 You can wrap your function/queries inside a transaction block (``BEGIN``/ ``COMMIT``).

-The functions will be called sequentially, in the order they are invoked.
+The functions are executed when invoked, in the order they are invoked.
-The final ``commit(...)`` callback is optional as well.
-When present, that callback will be called unless rollback() is invoked.

 ```